-For those of you that are new to this blog and since I’m closing in on 50 blog-posts pretty soon as of this blog-post, I figured it might be time to reintroduce myself to new visitors to this site.
+For those of you that are new to this blog, I figured it might be time to reintroduce myself to new visitors to this site.
 Who am I exactly?
-Well, here is a little about myself and what makes me who I am today.
+Well, here is a little about me.

 I came to faith in Christ when I was 9 in the summer of 2006 and have been a Christian ever since.
 My parents strong belief in Christianity had a great impact on my path towards the Christian faith, but the decision was all my own.
 I privately accepted Christ walking home from my friend David’s house where we were watching Playboy DVD’s after school.
 I publicly came to Christ at Calvary Chapel Oxnard’s Summer VBS a few weeks later when my VBS group leader explained the Gospel to me after I questioned him as to whether or not it was true.

 I am and always have been an avid storyteller, along with an active listener to people’s stories.
 I started writing my first stories in either second or third grade and continue to write to this day.
 At home, I have stacks of partially-written novels, poems, sermon ideas, and short stories either on flash-drives or busting out of years-old binders.
-Writing allows my soul to speak truthfully, in spite of my high-spectrum autism disorder as diagnosed by Stanford University.
+Writing allows my soul to speak truthfully, in spite of my high-spectrum autism disorder.

-This is also why I love cinema and going to the theater so much.
+Because I love stories, I also love watching movies!
 When Blockbuster was still a thing, my siblings and I would watch our VHS movie collection to death as we rewatched our favorites all the time growing up.
-This collection that we had as kids contained the original Star Wars trilogy (1977-1983), The Lord of the Rings trilogy (2001-2003), the Wallace & Gromit series (1990-1995), a pair of Jurassic Park movies (1993; 2001), a few Val Kilmer movies like The Ghost in the Darkness (1996), The Saint (1997), and The Prince of Egypt (1998), along with a few dozen other films.
+This collection that we had as kids contained the original Star Wars trilogy, The Lord of the Rings trilogy, the Wallace & Gromit series, a pair of Jurassic Park movies, a few Val Kilmer movies like The Ghost in the Darkness, The Saint, and The Prince of Egypt, along with a few dozen other films.

 When we got a little older, we boys got the privilege of watching my Dad’s infamous movie collection that holds some of the best films I’ve ever seen.
-This collection consisted of mostly war movies like Braveheart (1995), Gladiator (2000), Saving Private Ryan (1998), The Patriot (2000), and We Were Soldiers (2002).
-It also had other genre movies like A Beautiful Mind (2001), Bandits (2001), Equilibrium (2002), Sam Raimi’s Spider-Man trilogy (2002-2007), The Matrix (1999), The Passion of the Christ (2004), and the Phantom of the Opera (2004).
-It might just be a box of DVD’s, but it holds some of my favorite memories as my Dad showed us boys what men he wanted us to be through the medium of film.
+This collection consisted of mostly war movies like Braveheart, Gladiator, Saving Private Ryan, The Patriot (2000), and We Were Soldiers.
+It also had other genre movies like A Beautiful Mind, Bandits, Equilibrium, Sam Raimi’s Spider-Man trilogy, The Matrix, The Passion of the Christ, and the Phantom of the Opera.
+It might just be a box of DVD’s, but it holds some of my favorite memories with my Dad.

 When I have time to train, I occasionally compete in Strongman too.
 I was introduced to the sport by my mentor Andrew Morrison and have loved it ever since.
 I have competed four times and I am preparing for future competitions as well.
 Through my time training, I’ve met some of the world’s strongest men like Brian Shaw, Mike Burke, Robert Oberst, and Stan Caradine.
 My favorite Strongman lifts are Atlas Stones, Deadlift, and Log Press.